GoogleCloudPlatform/opentelemetry-operator-sample/recipes/beyla/README.md

     which is created by the operator when deploying an `OpenTelemetryCollector` object such as the one [in this repo](../../collector-config.yaml).
 * An application already deployed that makes or serves HTTP requests:
-  * Note: Beyla does not currently support HTTPs or gRPC
+  * Note: Beyla does not currently support HTTPS or gRPC
   * [One of the sample apps](../../sample-apps) from this repo, without auto-instrumentation enabled.

 Note that the `OpenTelemetryCollector` object needs to be in the same namespace as your sample